oladirankom01/AWS-STS-Cross-Account-Security-Monitoring/README.md

 <img width="750" src="images/LambdaBasicExecutionRole.png"/>
 <img width="750" src="images/Cross Account Assume Role.png"/>

-The Lambda function was configured to use the execution role.
+### The Lambda Function was configured to use the Execution Role

 #### The execution role is separate from the cross-account role:
 * AWS Lambda is executed by the LambdaExecutionRole.